 If you are able to enjoy the peaceful surroundings of the churchyard, please remember to keep physical and social distance.
 Enjoy the experience of the labyrinth.

-For the present Holy Innocents Copt Hewick remains closed during the week.
+For the present Holy Innocents Copt Hewick is open once a week.

 We now have some limited return to the buildings.